24f1002692/Car-parkingApp-Mad1_project/README.md

 # WHY WE NEED TO DO BOTH FRONTEND AS WELL AS SERVER SIDE VALIDATION ?
 - Answer -
-- Front Validation of the form data, optimises the app such that end user can't hit our api unnecessary with invalid/ irrelevant data, reduces server load and increase the efficiency of our server.
+- Frontend Validation of the form data, optimises the app such that end user can't hit our api unnecessary with invalid/ irrelevant data, reduces server load and increase the efficiency of our server.
-- Front end Validation must ensures that the form data send to end point must be valid/ relevant.
+- Frontend Validation must ensures that the form data send to end point must be valid/ relevant.

 - Since, we are sending relevant data to our backend api, then why we are doing server side validation, also ?
 - Because, there are many platforms, such as postman, hopscottch etc, that allow end user, to hit our api with accessing our forms, which could be problematic in case, where our api is sending sensitive data or increase threat of SQL injections, database impurities etc.

 ----------------------------------------------------------------------------------------------------------------------------------------

 # STEP 2 : CREATE LANDING PAGE
 - USING CSS AND BOOTSTRAP CREATE A LANDING PAGE OF YOUR OWN DESIGN & EMBED YOUR SIGNUP AND LOGIN ROUTES THERE.